LNL polycategories and doctrines of linear logic: Doctrines and sketches

 Similarly, if $\abs{\dD}=\mathsc{lnlpoly}$ and the \dD-cones contain one representative of each isomorphism class of cones, by \cref{thm:all-limits} a \dD-category is a bicomplete birepresentable \lnl polycategory.
 (Note that this doctrine is not small.)
-We can include more restricted classes of limits as well by combining the cones from \cref{eg:extremal-univ} with some of those from \cref{eg:extremal-limit}; e.g.\ there is a (small) doctrine for birepresentable \lnl polycategories with finite products and coproducts (additives). \end{eg}
+We can include more restricted classes of limits as well by combining the cones from \cref{eg:extremal-univ} with some of those from \cref{eg:extremal-limit}; e.g.\ there is a (small) doctrine for birepresentable \lnl polycategories with finite products and coproducts (additives). \end{exa}

-\begin{eg} Taking $\abs{\dD}$ to be one of the subterminals $\mathsc{sympoly}$, $\mathsc{symmulti}$, $\mathsc{cat}$, $\mathsc{cartmulti}$, $\mathsc{lnlmulti}$ from \cref{rmk:slice}, we can equip it with a family of cones that specify desired universal morphisms and/or limits and colimits with the appropriately restricted universal properties for the corresponding subclass of \lnl polycategories, which as noted in \cref{thm:slice-bifib,eg:limits-slice} can be characterized by saying that certain cones are $\pi$-extremal rather than globally universal.
-For instance, there is a doctrine with $\abs{\dD}=\mathsc{symmulti}$ for which the \dD-categories are bicomplete closed symmetric monoidal categories, a doctrine with $\abs{\dD} = \mathsc{lnlmulti}$ for which the \dD-categories are \lnl adjunctions, and so on.
-Similarly, taking $\abs{\dD} = \mathsc{cbpv}$ or $\mathsc{ecbv}$ as in \cref{rmk:cbpv,eg:cbpv-slice}, we have doctrines for CBPV adjunction models, EEC+ models, and ECBV models. \end{eg}
+\begin{exa} Taking $\abs{\dD}$ to be one of the subterminals $\mathsc{sympoly}$, $\mathsc{symmulti}$, $\mathsc{cartmulti}$, $\mathsc{cat}$, and $\mathsc{lnlmulti}$ from \cref{rmk:slice}, we can equip it with a family of cones that specify desired universal morphisms and/or limits and colimits with the appropriately restricted universal properties for the corresponding subclass of \lnl polycategories, which as noted in \cref{thm:slice-bifib,eg:limits-slice} can be characterized by saying that certain cones are $\pi$-extremal rather than globally universal.
+For instance, there is a doctrine $\dD$ with $\abs{\dD}=\mathsc{symmulti}$ for which the \dD-categories are bicomplete closed symmetric monoidal categories; another doctrine with $\abs{\dD}=\mathsc{symmulti}$ for which the \dD-categories are symmetric monoidal categories (not necessarily closed or bicomplete); a doctrine with $\abs{\dD} = \mathsc{lnlmulti}$ for which the \dD-categories are \lnl adjunctions; and so on.
+Similarly, taking $\abs{\dD} = \mathsc{cbpv}$ or $\mathsc{ecbv}$ as in \cref{rmk:cbpv,eg:cbpv-slice}, we have doctrines for CBPV adjunction models, EEC+ models, and ECBV models. \end{exa}

 Non-subterminal examples can incorporate further adjunctions.
 For instance, based on \cref{eg:smadj} we can formulate a doctrine for symmetric monoidal adjunctions.
-By combining this idea with arity restrictions as in \cref{rmk:cbpv} (CBPV structures), we obtain doctrines for models of polarized linear calculi as in~\cite{cfm:adjpol}.
+By combining this idea with arity restrictions as in \cref{rmk:cbpv} (CBPV structures), we obtain doctrines for models of polarized linear calculi as in~\cite{cfm:adjpol}: